Isaac Ratcliffe: Professional

 Ratcliffe joined the Phantoms again in 2019–20 for his first full season of professional ice hockey.
 He struggled with the transition from junior to professional level, particularly the greater resistance he faced from opposing skaters, but showed signs of improvement before the COVID-19 pandemic forced the cancellation of the 2019–20 AHL season.
 He finished the year with six goals and 15 points in 53 games with the Phantoms.
 He was also limited by injuries during the 2020–21 AHL season, with two goals and six assists in only 22 games.

 Facing a slew of injuries to their forwards, the Flyers called Ratcliffe up to the NHL on January 27, 2022, to play on the fourth line with Zack MacEwen and Connor Bunnaman for their January 29 game against the Los Angeles Kings.

 During the 2022–23 season, Ratcliffe was traded by the Flyers to the Nashville Predators in exchange for future considerations on February 26, 2023.
 Ratcliffe played out the remainder of his contract with the Predators AHL affiliate, the Milwaukee Admirals, increasing his offensive output in posting 16 points through 21 regular season games, and adding 3 goals in first playoff appearance in the AHL.

 Ratcliffe as a pending restricted free agent was not tendered a qualifying offer by the Predators and was released as a free agent.
 On July 18, 2023, he opted to sign a one-year contract with the lone AHL independent club, the Chicago Wolves, on July 18, 2023.
 On August 25, 2023, Ratcliffe accepted an invitation to attend the St. Louis Blues 2023 training camp on a professional tryout contract.

+After two further seasons with the Milwaukee Admirals, Ratcliffe left as a free agent and signed his first contract abroad in agreeing to a one-year contract with Italian club, HC Bolzano of the ICEHL, on June 10, 2026.